carlosfrias/apigee-opdk-playbook-single-region/installations/mirror/README.md

 # Creating an Apigee Mirror
 You can create an Apigee Mirror with the `create-archive.yml` playbook.
-You will need to indicate the target host that should be used to create the playbook.
+You will need to indicate the target host that should be used to create the mirror.
 The target host is optimally a machine with internet access.
 You indicate the target host by passing `target_host` during the invocation of this script.

-## Usage to Create an Apigee Mirror
+## Usage of Create an Apigee Mirror

     ansible-playbook create-archive.yml -e target_hosts=mirror

 # Download an Apigee Mirror
-Assuming you have created an Apigee OPDK mirror with the default settings and you need to download an Apigee mirror, then you can use the following playbook:
+You can download an Apigee Mirror that was created with the `create-archive.yml` playbook.
+You will need to indicate the target host from which to download the mirror.
+You indicate the target host by passing `target_host` during the invocation of this script.

+## Usage of Download an Apigee Mirror

-    ansible-playbook download-archive.yml - -e target_hosts=mirror
+    ansible-playbook download-archive.yml -e target_hosts=mirror

-# Uploading and Installing an Apigee Mirror
+# Upload an Apigee Mirror
-Assuming you need to upload and install an Apigee mirror with the playbook default settings, then you can use the
-following:
+You can upload an Apigee Mirror that is available on the local host.
+You will need to indicate the target host to which the mirror will be uploaded.
+You indicate the target host by passing `target_host` during the invocation of this script.

+## Usage of Upload an Apigee Mirror

     ansible-playbook upload-mirror.yml -e target_hosts=mirror

 # Install an Apigee Mirror
-Assuming you have an Apigee OPDK mirror already uploaded to the location set by the playbook default settings and you need to install that Apigee mirror, then you can use the following:
+You can install an Apigee Mirror that has been placed on a target host.
+You will need to indicate the target host where the mirror will be installed.
+You indicate the target host by passing `target_host` during the invocation of this script.

+## Usage of Install an Apigee Mirror

     ansible-playbook install-archive.yml -e target_hosts=mirror